MarcoBasileDev/Leetcode-Solutions/README.md

 ## Usage

 - This repository can be used as a personal index to collect your LeetCode solutions.
-It's a great way to track your progress, revisit solutions for reference, and soli
+It's a great way to track your progress, revisit solutions for reference, and solidify your understanding of common problem-solving patterns.

 ## Contribution Guidelines: